Graph Neural Networks with Learnable Structural and Positional Representations: Related work in Detail

 {\bf Laplacian Positional Encoding.} Besides providing a unique representation for each node, meaningful graph PE should also be permutation-invariant and distance-sensitive, meaning that the difference between the PEs of two nodes far apart on the graph must be large, and small for two nodes nearby.
 Laplacian eigenvectors \citep{belkin2003laplacian} appear to be good candidates for graph PE, belonging to the class of unsupervised manifold learning techniques.
 Precisely, they are spectral techniques that embed graphs into an Euclidean space, and are defined via the factorization of the graph Laplacian $\Delta=\textrm{I}_n-D^{-1/2}AD^{-1/2}=U^T\Lambda U$, where $\textrm{I}_n$ is the $n\times n$ identity matrix, $A$ the $n\times n$ adjacency matrix, $D$ the $n\times n$ degree matrix, and $n\times n$ matrices $\Lambda$ and $U$ correspond to the eigenvalues and eigenvectors respectively.
 The complexity for computing this full factorization is $O(E^{3/2})$ and $O(n)$ with approximate Nystrom method \citep{fowlkes2004spectral}.
 Laplacian eigenvectors form a meaningful local coordinate system, while preserving the global graph structure.
 As these eigenvectors hold the key properties of permutation-invariant, uniqueness, computational efficiency and distance-aware w.r.t. the graph topology, they were proposed as graph PE \citep{dwivedi2020benchmarking,dwivedi2021generalization}.
 They also naturally generalize the positional encoding used in Transformers \citep{vaswani2017attention} to arbitrary graphs.
 The main limitation of this graph PE is the existence of a sign ambiguity as eigenvectors are defined up to $\pm 1$.
 This leads to $2^k$ number of possible sign values when selecting $k$ number of eigenvectors.
 In practice, we choose $k\leq n$ eigenvectors given the manifold assumption, and therefore $2^k$ is much smaller $n!$ (the number of possible ordering of the nodes), and therefore smaller amount of ambiguities to be resolved by the network.
 During the training, eigenvectors are uniformly sampled at random between the $2^k$ possibilities \citep{dwivedi2020benchmarking, kreuzer2021rethinking} in order for the network to learn to be invariant w.r.t the sign of the eigenvectors.

 {\bf Other graph PE.} \cite{li2020distance} proposed the use of distance encoding (DE) as node attributes, and additionally as controller of message aggregation.
 DE captures relative distances between nodes in a graph using powers of the random walk matrix.
 The resulting GNN was shown to have better expressivity than the 1-WL test.
-However, the limitation on regular graphs, and the cost and memory requirement of using power matrices may prevent the use of this technique to larger graphs.
+However, the limitation on regular graphs, and the cost and memory requirement of using power matrices may prevent the use of this technique to larger graphs. \cite{Khasahmadi2020Memory-Based} used random walk with restart \citep{pan2004automatic} as topological embeddings with the initial node features.

 \cite{you2019position} proposed learnable position-aware embeddings based on random anchor sets of nodes for pairwise nodes (or link) tasks.
 This work also seeks to develop positional encoding that can be learned along with the structural representation within the GNN.
 However, the random selection of anchors has its limitations, which makes their approach less generalizable on inductive tasks.